 interview went out a week later - although a little earlier than it

 would have done if it had happened the previous week.
 But there was

 clearly a lot of people

-e-mailed into the programme for a chance to win a copy of the DVD in a BBC Radio Stoke
+into a programme for a chance to win a copy of the DVD.

 bulletins at 9am, 10am and 11am with a clip from Harold's remarks in the first